OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Operational points

-Operational points represent anything that we find of interest and want to represent in our simulation.
+`OperationalPoints` represent anything that we find of interest and want to represent in our simulation.
 An operational point is mostly constituted of the list of its parts, which are simply positions on track sections.

 For example, we might find convenient to have the position of the platforms actually integrated in our system.
 For that purpose, we can represent them as operational points.